 Legal title of the property of a public charitable trust vests in the trustees.
 Trustees of a public charitable trust may not, however, in any way use trust property or their position for their own interest or private advantage.
 Trustees are bound to protect the interests of the trust’s beneficiaries, and may not enter into agreements in which they may have a personal interest that conflicts or that may conflict with the interests of the beneficiaries of the trust.
 Trustees may not delegate any of their duties, functions, or powers to a co-trustee or any other person, though they may delegate ministerial acts.
 In essence, trustees may not delegate authority with respect to duties requiring the exercise of discretion.

 Trustees of religious or charitable trusts are charged with discharging their duties with the degree of care that an ordinarily prudent person would exercise with respect to his personal property.
-Public charitable trusts are highly regulated.
-For instance, in many states, purchases or sales of immovable property by a trust or taking a loan must be approved in advance by the Charity Commissioner.
+Public charitable trusts are highly regulated in some states, however.
+For instance, in Maharashtra and Gujarat, purchases or sales of immovable property by a trust or taking a loan must be approved in advance by the Charity Commissioner.

 Indian public charitable trusts are generally irrevocable.
 If a trust becomes inactive due to the negligence of its trustees, the Charity Commissioner may take steps to revive the trust.
 Furthermore, if it becomes too difficult to carry out the objects of a trust, the doctrine of cy pres, meaning "as near as possible," may be applied to change the purposes of the trust.

-Societies are governed by the Societies Registration Act (1860), which is an national-level Act.
-Many states, however, have variants of the Act.
+Societies are governed by the Societies Registration Act (1860), which is a national-level Act.
+Many states have variants of the Act.

 According to Section 20 of the Societies Registration Act, the types of societies that may be registered under the Act include, but are not limited to, the following: